Monday, October 25, 2010

 Choice - A Matter Of Perspective

-I was a little caught by surprise this weekend when I saw an article about conscription in the Old South Africa, in which the author claimed that "conscription was a choice", and basically placed the blame for conscripts who served their year or two years, on them.
-The author claimed that they could well have made use of the loopholes to avoid national service if they so desired, as he did.
+I was a little caught by surprise this weekend when I saw an article about conscription in the Old South Africa, in which the author claimed that "conscription was a choice", and basically placed blame on young white South African conscripts who were forced to serve their year or two years, on them

 Where was my choice?